![]() |

 Note: The phone isn't powering on or it's losing power at a rapid pace

-Common Causes: Extended usage, playing games, internet using a long time between charges
+Common Cause: Extended usage, playing games, internet using a long time between charges

 Problem: Hardware failure